codeforsanjose/codeforsanjose.github.io/README.md

 Host a local version of the Open Source San José website to make changes.

-For set up, open the command line and run the following code.
+To set up, open the command line and run the following steps:

 1. **Clone the project** to download the project file onto your local computer.
    `git clone https://github.com/codeforsanjose/codeforsanjose.github.io`

-2. **Enter the directory** moves your command line into the project folder so you can make changes.
+2. **Enter the project directory** to begin making changes:
    `cd codeforsanjose.github.io`

-3. Open your browser and enter the path to this file:
+3. **Open your browser** and navigate to:
    `codeforsanjose.github.io/index.html`

 ## Technologies